Syst3mz/Arklight/README.md

 Being in cover grants you increased defenses.
 Reduce each incoming instance of damage by 2.

 ### Regenerate Shield
 A character may regenerate their shield by making a challenge.
-They recover $2\sum\textrm{Drawn Tokens}.H$ up to their maximum shield.
+They recover $2\sum\textrm{Drawn Tokens}.L$ up to their maximum shield.

 ### Soothe
 Provided the target is in cover, a friendly in adjacency can use their activation to soothe the target.
 You remove $L$ strain from your target